Witiko/doctoral-thesis/main.md

 Digital mathematical libraries use industry-grade inverted indices such as ElasticSearch, Solr, and Lucene for sparse retrieval.
-However, as dense retrieval is becoming more accurate than sparse retrieval, libraries face the dilemma of either being inaccurate or replacing their tried-and-tested inverted indices for dense vector databases.
+However, as dense retrieval is becoming more accurate than sparse retrieval, libraries face the economic dilemma of either being inaccurate or replacing their tried-and-tested sparse retrieval architectures with dense vector databases.

 #### Experiments